ohmlabs/ohm/tutorials/aws.md

 # Abstract
 This guide is designed to help a completely novice developer set up Amazon Web Services to host their site.

-#### To Dos:
-* Using Amazon's Elastic Block Store to schedule snapshot backups of server
-* Creating an image of your server to easily replicate the server that you just built
-* Use fabric for deployment shell scripts
-* The same process for google compute

 # Before you get Started
 There are a few steps that obviously need to be done that I'm not going to get into for brevity's sake but should be very simple to figure out: